kyma-project/istio/docs/user/troubleshooting/03-46-init-containers-cant-access-network.md

-# Init Containers can't Access Network
+# Init Containers Can't Access the Network

 ## Symptom

-Init containers can't access network.
+Init containers can't access the network.

 ## Cause

-If istio injection is enabled the whole network traffic from all containers is intercepted by the `istio-proxy` container.
-Init containers are started before regular containers are started.
-This means that the `istio-proxy` as regular sidecar doesn't work when init containers are running.
-As a result init containers don't have network access.
+If Istio injection is enabled, the `istio-proxy` container intercepts all network traffic from all containers.
+Init containers are started before regular containers.
+This means that `istio-proxy` running as a regular sidecar doesn't work when init containers are running.
+As a result, init containers don't have network access.

 ## Solution